pathology-mammography/pathology-mammography/README.md

 ## Usage
-`python SGD.py` in the directory of "code".
+Training: `python SGD.py` in the directory of "code".
+Inference: `python prediction.py` in the directory of "code".

 ## Enviroment
 This algorithm was built in the TensorFlow framework (https://www.tensorflow.org/) with the Keras wrapper library (https://keras.io/).

-- tensorflow-gpu 1.10.1
+- tensorflow-gpu 1.10.0
 - Keras 2.2.4

 ## Research paper